exercism/elixir/exercises/concept/secrets/.docs/instructions.md

 ## 2. Create a subtractor

 Implement `Secrets.secret_subtract/1`.
-It should return a function which takes one argument and subtracts from it the secret passed in to `secret_subtract`.
+It should return a function which takes one argument and subtracts the secret passed in to `secret_subtract` from that argument.

 ```elixir
 subtractor = Secrets.secret_subtract(2)